 For GPG, particularly high-utilisation plant such as CCGTs, the methodology considers an approach that reflects a gas price appropriate for an industrial customer, with a locational charge specific for each generator.
-For low-utilisation plant, such as open-cycle gas turbines (OCGT), the expected price reflects that appropriate for residential and commercial customers, plus a locational charge specific for each generator.
+For low-utilisation plant, such as open-cycle gas turbines (OCGT), the expected price reflects that appropriate for residential and commercial customers, plus a locational charge specific for each generator and any storage/balancing charges.